Terradue/doc-tep-geohazards/source/tutorials/gpod-sbas-insar.rst

 .. note::

-  You can leave all the other fields as blank.
+  You can leave all the other fields unchanged.

 Run the job
 ===========